In 2019, it’s easier than ever before for anyone to start a blog and make it profitable.

 This setting allows you to change the fonts on your site to your liking and grants you a greater level of authority over your site’s aesthetic.

-To make it easier for your readers to share your articles on their favorite social media channels, you’ll also want to install a social sharing plugin that will allow your viewers to seamlessly promote your new content from your posts and pages.
+To make it easier for your readers to share your articles on their favorite social media channels, you’ll also want to install a social sharing plugin that will allow your viewers to promote your new content from your posts and pages seamlessly.

 Just do a quick search in the plugins page with the keyword “social share” and you’ll be presented with hundreds of results.
 Install any plugin that strikes your fancy and set it up by going to its settings in your dashboard.

-If you want to further customize your blog, read this WordPress Customization Guide.
+If you want to customize your blog further, read this WordPress Customization Guide.

 6. Create a Personal Email Account

 Having a domain-based email account like [email protected] boosts the professionalism of your website and increases authority with your readers.

 Luckily, Bluehost includes the ability to create a custom email account from your domain as a part of your web host account.